timud/ImageTypeClassificationMedFraud/README.md

 The database typically contains a vast set of images that are unlabelled and/or disorganised, and they contain vital information including Medical Images, Medical Documents and Clinical Photographs.
 Some examples of such images include the following (these were also the selection of images used to train and create the program):

 1.	**Medical Images**
-a.
-X Rays
+      1. X Rays
-b.
-CT Scan Brain (Only Brain is good enough to start with as it will form the major part of CT Image universe)
+      2. CT Scan Brain (Only Brain is good enough to start with as it will form the major part of CT Image universe)
-c.
-MRI Spine (Only Spine is good enough to start with as it will form major part of MRI Image Universe)
+      3. MRI Spine (Only Spine is good enough to start with as it will form major part of MRI Image Universe)
-d.
-Angiogram showing Blockages/Stents.
+      4. Angiogram showing Blockages/Stents.
-e.
-MRI Scan Reports
+      5. MRI Scan Reports
-f.
-Angiography/Angioplasty Reports
+      6. Angiography/Angioplasty Reports
-g.
-Echocardiography Reports
+      7. Echocardiography Reports
-h.
-Implant / Device Invoice
+      8. Implant / Device Invoice
-i.
-Implant / Device Barcode Stickers
+      9. Implant / Device Barcode Stickers

 2.	**Medical Documents (Printed, Handwritten or a combination)**
-a.
-Clinical Notes
+      1. Clinical Notes
-b.
-Lab Reports
+      2. Lab Reports
-c.
-X Ray Reports
+      3. X Ray Reports
-d.
-Ultrasound Examination Reports
+      4. Ultrasound Examination Reports
-e.
-CT Scan Reports
+      5. CT Scan Reports
-f.
-Discharge Notes
+      6. Discharge Notes

 3.	**Clinical Photographs**
-a.
-Injury Photos
+      1. Injury Photos
-b.
-Burn Photos
+      2. Burn Photos
-c.
-Intraoperative Photographs
+      3. Intraoperative Photographs

 These images/documents are important for a variety of purposes, few examples being documentation and evidence of present and historical cases and claims, and information that could be used to diagnose/re-diagnose conditions.